Good Luck! (TV series): Main Characters

-He runs a real estate consulting office.
-Older brother of Jin-tae.
-Father of Min-young.
-Friend of Moo-chul and Dae-sik.
-After his wife's death, he strives to provide a stepmother for his son.
-He owes a lot to Moo-chul, a wealthy, unscrupulous real estate agent and an important client.
-However, he has no choice but to acquiesce to Moo-chul to pay for Min-young's college education.
+Jin-tae's older brother, Min-young's father, as well as Moo-chul and Dae-sik's friend who runs a real estate consulting office.
+After his wife's death, Gyu-tae strives to provide a stepmother for his son.
+He owes a lot to Moo-chul, a wealthy real estate agent and an important client.
+However, Gyu-tae has no choice but to suggest Moo-chul to pay for Min-young's college education.